-- \\ (1) A declaration from Special Agent Bill Nyfeler of the Drug Enforcement Administration ("DEA") in which he attests that on May 27, 1998 he observed 14 individuals enter the Marin Alliance, located at 6 School Street Plaza, in Fairfax, California.
+- (1) A declaration from Special Agent Bill Nyfeler of the Drug Enforcement Administration ("DEA") in which he attests that on May 27, 1998 he observed 14 individuals enter the Marin Alliance, located at 6 School Street Plaza, in Fairfax, California.
 He further observed that several of these individuals, upon exiting the Marin Alliance, would roll what appeared to be marijuana cigarettes and smoke them in the area directly outside the Marin Alliance.
 In addition, that same day at approximately 3:15 p.m., he placed a recorded telephone call to the Marin Alliance, at (415) 256-9328.
 A pre-recorded message stated that the caller had reached the Marin Alliance, and that the club was still open under the "medical necessity defense." - (2) A declaration from Special Agent Dean Arnold of the DEA that on June 16, 1998 he placed a recorded telephone call to the Marin Alliance at (415) 256-9328.
-An unidentified female answered the telephone by stating, "Marin Alliance," and further informed the DEA agent about the requirements of becoming a new member of the Marin Alliance, and that the club was open that day until "five." - (3) Documentary evidence that as of August 21, 1998, the Marin Alliance maintained an Internet web site which indicated that the club was engaged in activities related to "medical marijuana." - (4) Documentary evidence that defendant Lynnette Shaw has publicly stated that, notwithstanding the May 19, 1998 Preliminary Injunction Order, "[w]e are still open seven days a week," and "[s]how me a jury who will look at our patients and not understand the idea of medical marijuana being a necessity for these people."
+An unidentified famale answered the telephone by stating, "Marin Alliance," and further informed the DEA agent about the requirements of becoming a new member of the Marin Alliance, and that the club was open that day until "five." - (3) Documentary evidence that as of August 21, 1998, the Marin Alliance maintained an Internet web site which indicated that the club was engaged in activities related to "medical marijuana." - (4) Documentary evidence that defendant Lynnette Shaw has publicly stated that, notwithstanding the May 19, 1998 Preliminary Injunction Order, "[w]e are still open seven days a week," and "[s]how me a jury who will look at our patients and not understand the research and review of scientific studies and relevant evidence, "there is virtually no scientific basis for the placement of cannabis in Schedule I." Defendants have not submitted declarations from any Marin Alliance patients.